jeanlamy/sear/README.md

 # sear
-Search.io : search engine for products (experimentation)
+Search.io : search and recommandation engine for films, series, books and music

+* Film and series database : imdb by using http://imdbpy.sourceforge.net/
+* Music database : musicBrainz
+* Book database :

+The data will be stored in a MySQL database.

 ### Why?